maicaballangan/rbim/README.md

 INTRODUCTION
 ------------
-This is the API for Academy.
+This is the API for RBIM

 REQUIREMENTS
 ------------